TKeesh/PyhtonWebSocketsChat/Readme.md

 Python WebSockets Chat
 ----------------------
-Very simple and very usable WebSockets api.
+Very simple and very usable WebSockets chat api.
 Working!

 Written in python with twisted and autobahn modules.